 *For the clients who would like to prolong their stay in Egypt, we prepared a special 1-day add-on to Alexandria, its price including one additional night in our hotel in Giza (day 14-15).
 The add-on tour to Alexandria is a full one day tour.
 It will start early in the morning after breakfast with a 3-4 hour ride in an air-conditioned coach from Cairo to Alexandria.
 We will visit all the major sites there, including Alexandria Library, the catacombs of Kom ash-Shuqqafa, the harbor of Alexandria and the place where the famous Pharos Lighthouse was standing.
 The lighthouse was one of The Seven Wonders of the Ancient World.
 In the evening we will return to our hotel in Cairo for overnight stay.

-1. Our statement about safety in Egypt: CLICK HERE "Safety in Egypt".
+1. Our statement about safety in Egypt: CLICK HERE "Safety in Egypt"

-2. Watch our latest video - testimonials about Safety in Egypt from our latest March 2015 Egypt Tour with Dr.Zahi Hawass:
+3. Watch our latest video - testimonials from the October 2015 Egypt Tour with Dr.Hawass:

 |Terms & Conditions

-Price per person: 4985 USD for double room (deposit is only 800 USD during booking!).
+Price per person: 5985 USD for double room (deposit is only 800 USD during booking!).
 If you are traveling alone, you can share a room with another tour member.
 If you would like to have a single room, the single supplement costs an extra $1270 USD.